 - What don’t I need from my family and friends? – Is there something you’d rather that they don’t say or do?
 A question you’d prefer that they don’t ask?
 Make sure to let them know this.

 - What can we do together to ensure success? – It’s important to remember that you’re not alone.
 Family, friends, and community resources are available to help you along the way.
 Making a plan to reach success together can help bring you closer to your loved ones during this time.

 Talking about recovery and substance use can also help to eliminate stigma and increase awareness in the community.
 “The important thing is broadening that support network,” says Smith.
 “The more [people] talk about it, the more the community is educated.”

 If you or someone you know would benefit from our services, please reach out for help.
 You are not alone, and recovery is possible.
-Pillars Community Health offers many Mental Health and Addictions services, including same-day assessments, access to other resources, and more.
+Pillars Community Health offers many Mental Health and Substance Use Disorder services, including same-day assessments, access to other resources, and more.
 Click here for more information.